 Perennial, often grown as an annual in colder climates; from South America.
-Upright, branching plant to 4–5 ft. high and nearly as wide.
+Upright, branching plant to 4–5 ft. tall and nearly as wide.
 Spreads by short underground runners; roots form tubers resembling small sausages.
 Narrowly heart-shaped, sparsely hairy, mint green leaves to 5 in. long.
 Blooms from early summer to frost.
-Most common form bears 2-in. cobalt blue blossoms, carried several to each foot-long stem; calyxes are bright green, turning purplish on sunny side.
+The most common form bears 2-in. cobalt blue blossoms, carried several to each foot-long stem; calyxes are bright green, turning purplish on sunny side.
 Needs support.
-Where it grows as a perennial, it gets woody by season’s end—but that wood dies during winter and must be cut back to ground.
+Where it grows as a perennial, it gets woody by season’s end—but that wood dies during winter and must be cut back to the ground.
 Elegant container plant.
 Can be demolished by Mexican giant whitefly.
 Tolerates partial shade, especially in hottest climates.
 ‘Argentine Skies’ has light blue flowers.
 ‘Black and Blue’ bears blossoms that are deep blue with dark purplish blue calyxes.